Rizwankhan1717/Rizwankhan1717/README.md

 - Data Analysis and Visualization with Power BI by Microsoft(Coursera)
 - Code-Cheff: learn SQL & adv SQL
-- Excel: Mother of Business Intelligence by Code basic
+- Excel: Mother of Business Intelligence by Code basic.

 ---
 ### 📫 Let's Connect!